 Back in 2013, the Government introduced Mysuper as a default super fund.
 Last year, it became mandatory to pay super contributions into a MySuper fund unless an employee selects their own preferred fund.

 As an employer, you need to check that your default super fund is a MySuper fund.
-The benefits are clear, including simpler administration, up to a 40% decrease in super fees and features designed specifically for members.
+The benefits are clear, including simpler administration, up to a 40 percent decrease in super fees and features designed specifically for members.

 From 1 July 2015, businesses need to adhere to a new standard called SuperStream.
 This simplifies the way superannuation contributions are reported to the government – and it saves employers a lot of time.
 You can learn more about SuperStream here.